bazelbuild/rules_docker/README.md

 ## Overview

-This repository contains a set of rules for pulling down base images, augmenting them with build artifacts and assets, and (coming soon) publishing those images.
+This repository contains a set of rules for pulling down base images, augmenting them with build artifacts and assets, and publishing those images.
-These rules do not require / use Docker for pulling, building, or pushing images.
-This means:
+**These rules do not require / use Docker for pulling, building, or pushing images.**  This means:
 * They can be used to develop Docker containers on Windows / OSX without `boot2docker` or `docker-machine` installed.
 * They do not require root access on your workstation.